coldtype/coldtype/docs/tutorials/midi.rst

 MIDI
 ====

-There are two primary uses for MIDI in Coldtype programs, and they're kind of completely unrelated to each other, though both do use the MIDI protocols.
-The first (discussed first) is the use of MIDI controllers to set variables and trigger actions on running coldtype scripts.
+There are two primary uses for MIDI in Coldtype programs, and they're kind of completely unrelated to each other, though both do use the MIDI protocol.
+The first is the use of MIDI controllers to set variables and trigger actions on running coldtype scripts.
 The second is the use of MIDI files (usually exported from audio software) to control animations.

 Using MIDI controllers
 ----------------------